16 May 2025

 ...

-You can see if the feature is supported in the Node's .status.features.supplementalGroupsPolicy field.
+And, you can see if the feature is supported in the Node's .status.features.supplementalGroupsPolicy field.

 apiVersion: v1